SKV-programmer/GoLang_Programs/README.md

 ## Step 4 : Run Go program
 - Now open the cmd or command prompt in your folder where you put your Go program file.
-- Now type the following command in your cmd window **go run filename.go** and hit enter.
+- Now type the following command in your cmd window **"go run filename.go"** and hit enter.
 - Now you successfully able to run Go program in your local computer.